joohnq/finance-app/README.md

 Before you begin, ensure you have met the following requirements:
 <!--- These are just example requirements.
 Add, duplicate or remove as required --->
-* You have installed the latest version of `(https://github.com/joohnq/app-finance)`
+* You have installed the latest version of `(https://github.com/joohnq/finance-app)`
 * You have a `<Windows/Linux/Mac>` machine.
 State which OS is supported/which is not.

-## Installing App Finance
+## Installing Finance App

-To install App Finance, follow these steps:
+To install Finance App, follow these steps:

 Linux and macOS:
 ```